What new mothers should be eating after giving birth? A wholesome blend of easy recipes that are delicious and the best postpartum meals for recovery.

 - Do not Consume foods that make you bloated.

 - Add food to your diet that makes your bowel movement easy and stress-free.
 One of the significant side effects of taking medications during childbirth is constipation.
-Eating fiber-rich food and taking lots of liquid is extremely important at this point.
+Eating fiber-rich food and taking lots of liquid is extremely important at this point to deal with slow metabolism issues.

 - If you are breastfeeding then you must know what foods increase breastmilk supply so you can add them to your postpartum diet chart.